shreyamusini/power.outages-project/README.md

 ## FINAL MODEL

 ### FEATURES ADDED :
-ANOMALY.LEVEL: This feature measures the level of abnormal conditions (e.g., extreme temperatures or unusual weather patterns).
+**ANOMALY.LEVEL**: This feature measures the level of abnormal conditions (e.g., extreme temperatures or unusual weather patterns).
 Higher anomaly levels may correlate with more significant outages due to extreme weather events.

-TOTAL.CUSTOMERS: This feature represents the total number of customers served in the area affected by the outage.
+**TOTAL.CUSTOMERS**: This feature represents the total number of customers served in the area affected by the outage.
 More populated areas may have more complex infrastructure, leading to larger outages when problems occur.
 So we thought this would have show correlation to the customers affected itself.
 For example, an outage in a densely populated urban area will likely impact more customers than one in a sparsely populated rural area, even if the outage duration and cause are similar.

 POSTAL.CODE: This feature captures the specific area affected by the outage.
 Including this feature allows the model to account for localized factors that may influence outage severity, such as local infrastructure quality or specific environmental conditions.

-OUTAGE.DURATION: This feature measures the duration of the outage.
+**OUTAGE.DURATION**: This feature measures the duration of the outage.
 Longer outages likely affect more customers, making it a crucial predictor for the number of customers affected.

 ### Hyperparameter Tuning Method:
 The hyperparameters were selected using GridSearchCV, which performs an exhaustive search over specified parameter values.
 The model was evaluated using 5-fold cross-validation with the scoring metric set to negative mean absolute error (neg_mean_absolute_error).

 ### Mean Absolute error:
 87811.706
-### Best Parametres -
+### Best Parametres:
+**max_depth** - 20
+**min_samples_split** - 10
-max_depth - 20, min_samples_split - 10, n_estimators - 300
+**n_estimators** - 300
 ### Improvement from Baseline to Final
+**Inclusion of Relevant columns**:The final model includes additional features that capture important aspects of the data generating process, such as geographical, seasonal, and cause-related factors.
+These features provide more context and help the model better understand the factors influencing the number of customers affected by outages.
+By using GridSearchCV, the final model is fine-tuned to select the best combination of hyperparameters, enhancing its predictive performance.
+**Advanced Hyperparameter Tuning**: By using GridSearchCV, the final model is fine-tuned to select the best combination of hyperparameters, enhancing its predictive performance.
+**Comprehensive Preprocessing**: The final model uses a more comprehensive preprocessing pipeline that includes both numerical scaling and categorical encoding, ensuring that the data is appropriately transformed for optimal model performance.

 ## FAIRNESS ANALYSIS